 BIOGRAPHY

-Raised within a rural village in the Northeast of England, Forrest-Beckett’s home was built upon a filled mine shaft which buckled under the weight of two families embraced as a nuclear unit.
+Raised in a rural village in the Northeast of England, Forrest-Beckett’s home was built on a filled mine shaft that buckled under the weight of two families embraced as a nuclear unit.

 As a sickly child she observed her parent’s strong work ethic, who’s physically demanding displays of determination never lacked care or creative flair.
 When well, she would shadow her mother’s cleaning and decorating rituals.
 Growing stronger, she preferred the tools of her father’s trade learning to lay bricks.